-Landscape edgers are every landscaper’s go-to material for protecting their work from intruders.
+Landscape edgers, also known as lawn edgers, are every landscaper’s go-to material for protecting their work from intruders.
 They are materials used to create boundaries between a landscape and the surrounding area.
 They help landscapers to map out their gardens.
 By mapping out the garden, the landscape stands out and looks more beautiful.
-There are many landscape edgings out there.
+There are many lawn edgings out there.
 They are available in different colors and sizes, and you may find it hard to pick out the best.
-Our team of reviewers assessed the market to bring you the best landscape edgers in 2021.
+Our team of reviewers assessed the market to bring you the best landscape edgers in 2022.

 Landscapers often face the problem of intrusion on their work due to the activity of weed, animals and man.
 After investing time and energy to set up your mini flower garden, they start looking all bright with an array of beautiful colors on display.
 However, all it takes to spoil the hard work done is the encroachment of the landscape area by weed and humans alike.
 Thus, landscape edgers are useful materials for safeguarding a landscaper’s work.

-Landscape edgers are useful items for delineating the borders of your lawns and landscapes.
+Landscape edgers are useful items for delineating the borders of your lawns and landscapes and creating a garden border.
 They may be buried deep into the ground or laid around the desired area for demarcation.
 Through our review of the best landscape edgers, you will see various quality edgers that are available in the market.
 However, with the array of quality on display, settling for a particular one becomes a tricky adventure.
+Even though you can buy the lawn edging from the garden center, the reviews and information you have access to online make ordering them a better choice.
 This buying guide is here to help you make a sound buying decision.
 The guide contains everything you need to know about landscape edgers and contains a frequently asked questions section for answering questions related to landscape edging kits.

 There are four types of landscape edgers classified material.
 There are wooden edgers, stone edgers, metal edgers, and plastic/resin edgers.
 Each of these materials has its peculiarities.

 Wooden landscape edgers give a distinctive natural look to your landscape area.
 Wooden edgers can take different forms.
-It can be a set of circular or flat edgers laid around the borders of your landscape.
+It can be a set of circular or flat edgers laid around the garden border.
 A major downside of wooden edgers is that many of them soon become rotten.
 However, getting a rot-resistant wood could do the trick.

-Landscape edgers made of stone are another classic type.
+Landscape edgers made of natural stone are another classic type.
 They give the landscape area a classic outlook that brings memories of classic times.
-They can be used for any type of edging, whether straight or bent.
+They can be used for any type of lawn edging, whether straight or bent.
+You can even build them up a bit to create a stone wall around your landscape beds.
 A significant downside of stone edgers is the cost and stress of getting them installed.

 Landscape edgers made of metallic materials are now common.
 Usually, they are either made of aluminum or steel.
 Steel edgers are usually strong, and they stand the test of time, while aluminum edgers are not quite as strong but more resistant to rust.

 Edgers made of plastic and resin are the most common today.
 The reason for this prevalence is because of their versatility.
-Plastic can be used to make edgings that look like wood and stone edgers without the downside of the natural ones.
-They also cost less than other landscape edger materials.
+Plastic edging can be made to look like wood and stone edgers without the downside of the natural ones.
+Plastic edging also costs less than other landscape edger materials.

 Certain factors have to be considered before buying a landscape edger.
 By considering these factors before making a purchase, a buyer is sure to get value for money spent.
 Ultimately, these factors ensure that the edger meets the buyer’s landscape needs.

 This factor is straightforward but quite important.
-You should measure the length and breadth of the landscape borders before buying your edger.
+You should measure the length and breadth of the garden border before buying your edger.
 This will ensure that you do not fall short of the required length.
-Edging a part of the landscape and leaving the other part unedged defeats the purpose of edging.
+Edging a part of the landscape and leaving the other part unedged defeats the purpose of lawn edging.
 As a rule of thumb, you should buy a landscape edger with a length that exceeds your needs by a few meters.
-The extra length of edgings will ensure you have enough to cover extra areas.
+The extra length of the garden edging will ensure you have enough to cover extra areas.
 If there are no extra areas to edge, they can be kept for future use.

-Durability is a factor that must be given careful consideration when buying a landscape edging kit.
+Durability is a factor that must be given careful consideration when buying a lawn edging kit.
 The edging will be installed outside, where it will be directly exposed to harsh weather conditions.
-Hence, you should buy an edging that can weather the harsh weather conditions peculiar to your locale.
-For example, if you live in a place where it snows during winter, you will need an edging that can withstand the upward swelling of the soil occasioned by frost heaves.
-If you live in more temperate areas, you will need an edging that does not lose shape after prolonged exposure to sun rays.
+Hence, you should buy lawn edging that can weather the harsh weather conditions peculiar to your locale.
+For example, if you live in a place where it snows during winter, you will need lawn edging that can withstand the upward swelling of the soil occasioned by frost heaves.
+If you live in more temperate areas, you will need lawn edging that does not lose shape after prolonged exposure to sun rays.
 Thus, it would be best if you considered the peculiarities of your area to buy a long-lasting edging kit.

-Depending on the nature of the area you want to install the edgings, you should consider flexible landscape edgings that can be maneuvered around bends and curves.
-This feature will ensure that your edging kit can go around bends and give you your desired outlook.
+Depending on the nature of the area you want to install the edgings, you should consider flexible garden edging that can be maneuvered around bends and curves.
+This feature will ensure that your lawn edging kit can go around bends and give you your desired outlook.

 Landscape edgings are not ready-to-use items; they need to be installed.
-Depending on the product, installation may require an elaborate ground preparation or simply hammering the edgings in place.
-Thus, it would help if you looked for edgings that can be installed with minimal stress.
+Depending on the product, installation may require an elaborate ground preparation or simply hammering the garden edging in place.
+Thus, it would help if you looked for garden edging that can be installed with minimal stress.

 The price of landscape edgers is dependent on a number of factors.
-Chief among these factors is the type of materials used to make the edging.
+Chief among these factors is the type of materials used to make the lawn edging.
 Edgings made of plastic materials are typically cheaper than other types.
-Length is another factor that influences the price; the longer the edging, the higher the price.
-Also, the inclusion of installing kits like stakes and spikes affects the price of edgings.
+Length is another factor that influences the price; the longer the lawn edging, the higher the price.
+Also, the inclusion of installing kits like stakes and spikes affects the price of garden edging.
 On average, they cost between $25 and $450.